 Are Senators Under a Gag Order on Impeachment?

-One aspect of the trial procedure as spelled out by the standing rules was alluded to by McConnell in his discussions with his Republican colleagues this week:
+One aspect of the trial procedure as spelled out by the standing rules was alluded to by McConnell in his discussions with his Republican colleagues earlier this year:

 McConnell … warned that senators won’t be allowed to speak because they are jurors.
 McConnell said such silence “would be good therapy for a number of them.”

 More accurately, senators are like jurors — and judges, too — in that they observe the back-and-forth between House managers and their lawyers and the president and his lawyers and don’t have an opportunity to speak until they go into a closed session to deliberate.
 The standing rules also provide that when it comes time to vote, each senator stands by her or his desk and simply announces “guilty” or “not guilty” on each article of impeachment.

 It’s also worth keeping in mind that Senate’s standing rules are subject to amendment, which would normally require a supermajority.
 But as Bob Bauer observed at Lawfare blog, there are ways around that problem for a devious operator like McConnell: